miladtajvidi/Tableau-sales-and-customers-dashboard/1-Analysing-requirements/README.md

 ### Data Filters

 Allow users to filter data by product information like category and subcategory and by location information like region, state and city.

+## 1.2 Choosing the right charts

+For displaying KPI metrics such as total sales, profit, and quantity, we’ll use BANs (Big Ass Numbers) to highlight these key figures prominently.
+Sparklines will show monthly trends for sales and customer data, providing a quick view of fluctuations over time.
+For comparing categories or subcategories, Bar Charts offer a clear comparison across different product groups.
+To visualize the distribution of customer orders, we’ll use a Histogram to show customer behavior patterns.
+For ranking top customers by profit, a Ranked Table or Horizontal Bar Chart will provide an organized view with additional details.
+Finally, Line Charts with reference lines or markers will help highlight weekly sales and profit trends, showing performance against averages.
+Interactive filters will be added to enable users to explore the data dynamically, enhancing engagement and usability.

+## 1.3 Drawing mockups

 <p align="center">
   <img src="../images/1.png" alt="Description of image" width="80%">